Mugler v. Kansas

+The companion case was Kansas v.
+Ziebold & Hagelin.

 Background

-As part of the burgeoning temperance movement, the people of Kansas amended their state constitution on November 2, 1880:

-The Kansas Legislature subsequently enacted an accompanying statute on February 19, 1881 that provided that after May 1, 1881, any person who manufactured or aided in the manufacture of any liquor without an appropriate permit would be guilty of a misdemeanor.
+As part of the burgeoning temperance movement, the people of Kansas amended their state constitution on November 2, 1880: "The manufacture and sale of intoxicating liquors shall be forever prohibited in this state, except for medical, scientific and mechanical purposes."
+The Kansas Legislature subsequently enacted an accompanying statute on February 19, 1881, that provided that after May 1, 1881, any person who manufactured or aided in the manufacture of any liquor without an appropriate permit would be guilty of a misdemeanor.
 First-time violators were to be fined not less than $100 nor more than $500 or to be imprisoned in the county jail for not less than 20 nor more than 90 days.

 On March 7, 1885, the legislature supplemented the statute by providing that all places in which intoxicating liquors were manufactured, sold, bartered, or given away or kept for sale, barter, or use were a nuisance and subject to abatement where a court judged them so.
 Courts adjudicating nuisance complaints were to sit in equity; also, the statute required the state meet the burden of proving that the defendant did not possess a permit, in which case the judge must declare the place complained of a nuisance.
 Offending owners of nuisances were to be fined not less than $100 nor more than $500 or to be imprisoned in the county jail for not less than 30 nor more than 90 days.

 In 1877, prior to the passage of the Kansas constitutional amendment and its accompanying statute, Peter Mugler had built a brewery in Salina, Kansas.
 He spent $10,000 on the brewery's construction and had obtained a corporate charter from the state allowing him to operate a brewery.
 It was completed in 1877 and used for the manufacture of intoxicating malt liquor, commonly known as beer, up until May 1, 1881.
 Following the enactment of the statute, Mugler did not obtain a permit for the manufacture or sale of alcohol.
 Further, the brewery-specific design of Mugler's facility allegedly made it difficult to employ in other trades, subsequently dropping the value of the building to only $2500.

-Ziebold and Hagelin were operating a brewery in Atchison County, Kansas.